 Stone Soup is an ancient folk tale of sharing and community told across many traditions.
 The story tells of a mysterious old woman who visits a village which had been hit by great famine for many years.
 The villagers say they are too poor to help the old woman, but when she begins to create a magic soup, they learn that by sharing what little they have, they can feed the whole village.

 Stone Soup is a full day workshop for up to 30 Key Stage 2 children.

 P4C is an extension of Thinking Skills, a way of creating situations within the classroom to encourage children as young as 4 years old to begin to question, to think things through for themselves, seek answers to things that may seem puzzling and discuss them with friends who might disagree in order to begin to form their own opinions.

 There is already considerable evidence from America that suggests that developing these skills as part of the structured curriculum leads to much higher engagement and attainment levels.
-Stories, particularity presenting moral issues, are commonly used as a stimulus, however participatory drama is a new way of stimulating this work.
+Stories (particularity presenting moral issues) are commonly used as a stimulus and participatory drama is a new way of stimulating this work.